Firekast-io/firekast-docs/source/includes/_sdk_stream.md

 FKStream.findAll(0, 100, FKStream.State.VOD, new AppFindAllCallback());
 ```

-If needed, we provide an easy way to fetch your app's streams.
+We provide an easy way to fetch your app's streams.

+However, we recommend that you manage the streamIDs in your own backend.